medic/cht-docs/content/en/core/guides/docker-setup.md

 relevantLinks: >
 ---

+{{% alert title="Note" %}} This guide will only work with CHT 3.x instances.
+It will be updated to work with 4.x instances at a later date.{{% /alert %}}

 This document helps to download and run the public docker image for CHT applications.

 ## Install Docker